 Getting on Board with "SOS"

 Not everyone got on board with the new standard as quickly, though.
 The Marconi Company was particularly reluctant to give up on “CQD.”
-The Marconi operators on board the Titanic initially just sent that signal after the ship struck an iceberg, until the other operator suggested they try the new “SOS” signal, too.
+The Marconi operators on board the Titanic initially just sent that signal after the ship struck an iceberg, until another operator suggested they try the new “SOS” signal, too.